Born This Way (song): Synopsis

 Released on Monday, February 28, 2011, the video begins with a brief shot of a unicorn's silhouette in a steam-filled alley, inside a pink triangle frame.
 The triangle transitions to a shot of Gaga, with two opposite facing heads, inspired by Janus, the Roman god of transition and beginnings, sitting in an ornate glass throne amidst a star-filled space.
-As Bernard Herrmann's prelude to the movie Vertigo plays, Gaga tells the story of the creation of an extraterrestrial race that "bears no prejudice, no judgment, but boundless freedom."
+As Bernard Herrmann's prelude to the 1958 film Vertigo plays, Gaga tells the story of the creation of an extraterrestrial race that "bears no prejudice, no judgment, but boundless freedom."
 Gaga sits in the throne, giving birth to a "new race within the race of humanity."
 She explains that this was followed by the birth of evil, due to which Gaga splits into two opposing forces of good and evil.
 Her new half gives birth to a machine gun and fires it.
 The prologue concludes with Gaga questioning, "How can I protect something so perfect, without evil?"

 Gaga, with shoulder and facial protrusions (prosthetic makeup mimicking subdermal implants) walks in a seemingly endless black space, where people are on their hands and knees in an organized pattern.
 She raises her hand and crouches down to join them.
 When the first verse begins, everyone dances to choreography.
 The scenes alternate between the dance, and Gaga singing on her throne in space.
 In the second verse, Gaga and Rico are in tuxedos, with her face painted to mirror his.
 Alternating clips show Gaga caressing and attempting to dance with him while he stays expressionless and motionless for the most part.
 When the chorus plays for the second time, Gaga sings in a room of mirrors, with her head displayed in a glass box among oddly distorted mannequin heads.
 In the succeeding shots, she is once again shown on her throne giving birth to more members of the new race.
 After choreographed routines by Gaga and her dancers, they all gather in a circle and embrace in a hug.

-In the video's conclusion, Gaga's silhouette struts in an alley in a tribute to Michael Jackson's music video "The Way You Make Me Feel".
+In the video's conclusion, Gaga's silhouette struts in an alley in a tribute to Michael Jackson's "The Way You Make Me Feel" music video.
 Gaga has commented that she was teased as kids would call her "rabbit teeth".
 She sheds a single tear as the pink triangle frame appears again, and inside it, a silhouette of Gaga sitting atop the unicorn.
 A city and a rainbow appear in the background, and Gaga is seen in her zombie makeup, chewing bubble gum and blowing it, as the pink triangle zooms away.